 Key Points:

-- My tour guide was both informative and enthusiastic.
-She set the tone and ensured everyone had a great time.
+- My guide was informative & enthusiastic.
+Really set the tone.

-- I also enjoyed how nuggets about the Raiders’ culture, which was shaped by the late Al Davis, were woven into the experience – “Just win, baby!”.
+- I enjoyed how nuggets about the Raiders’ culture, shaped by Al Davis, were woven into the experience – “Just win, baby!”.

-As the scale of the stadium’s construction mesmerized me over the months leading up to its debut, I thought it would be fun to finally take a formal tour of Allegiant Stadium and recap the experience here (with plenty of pictures).
+As an avid NFL fan, meaning I enjoy betting on the games, I thought it would be fun to finally take a tour and recap the experience here (with plenty of pictures).

 Ticketing and Check-In

-Once my ticket was purchased, I received an email with my mobile ticket and housekeeping information like where to park, where to enter, and what time to get to the stadium.
+Once my ticket was purchased, I received an email with my mobile ticket and housekeeping information like where to park, which gate to enter, and what time to arrive.

-Notably, free parking is offered in Lot C, which is steps away from the stadium entrance.
+Free parking is offered in Lot C, steps away from the stadium entrance.
 Alternatively, folks on the south end of the Strip can walk from Luxor/Mandalay Bay to the stadium by crossing the Mandalay Bay Road bridge over the interstate.

 Upon arrival, an employee scanned my ticket and handed me a lanyard with my pass.
 I was told to hang out in the assembly area, which had plenty of seating, until a tour guide called for white lanyards.

-The waiting area was located in the stadium’s concourse and offered a set of restrooms in addition to a concessions stand that sold snacks, sodas, and beer.
+The waiting area was on the stadium’s concourse and included restrooms, along with a concessions stand that sold snacks, sodas, and beer.
 A lot of beer was being sold 🙂

 Our Guide